keystonejs/prisma-day-2021-workshop/README.md

 ## TL;DR
 `<T>(a: T)` is a type safe replacement for many cases of `(a: any)`, because we need to trap the awkward `undefined` cases at build time.

-`Maps<D,R>` eliminates the dummy variable in some functional type definitions, in a lint friendly way.
+`Maps<D,R>` (reads: `maps domain to range`) eliminates the dummy variable in some functional type definitions, in a lint friendly way.
 This is both more succinct, and more appropriate for usage in point free type descriptions.